Yes, we offer expeditions during the summer, however we’re not a summer camp. Keep reading to learn more.

 From a distance, Outward Bound may sound similar to summer camp.
-While there is some overlap, like fun outdoor activities, adventure, and sleeping under the stars with friends, the purpose and structure of the experience is different.
+While there’s some overlap, like fun outdoor activities, adventure and sleeping under the stars with friends, the purpose and structure of the experience is different.
 Outward Bound is so much more than a summer camp.

 What You Can Expect When You Sign Up

-After you have enrolled your child in an Outward Bound summer course, you’ll be in contact with a Course Advisor who will answer any questions you may have.
-From “What will the weather be?” to “Are phones allowed on the course?” the Course Advisor will help you and your child feel ready.
-Our staff understands that it’s a big commitment to sign up for an Outward Bound summer expedition, both for a child and for their parents.
+After you’ve enrolled your child in an Outward Bound summer course, you’ll be in contact with a Course Advisor who will answer any questions you may have.
+From “what will the weather be?” to “are phones allowed on the course?” the Course Advisor will help you and your child feel ready.
+Our staff understands that it’s a big commitment to sign up for a summer expedition, both for a child and for their parents.
 Their job is to walk you through the process, from paperwork to what to pack.

-When your child steps off the bus at the course start location, they will be welcomed by their Instructors and Course Director.
+When your child steps off the bus at the course start location, they’ll be welcomed by their Instructors and Course Director.
 Often there are several groups starting in the same place.
-A group may start out at a base camp, where there are buildings where support staff live, and where food and gear are stored.
-Other courses begin with a “mobile start,” and students don’t see the base camp until the end of the course, if ever.
+A group may start out at a basecamp, where there are buildings where support staff live, and where food and gear are stored.
+Other courses begin with a “mobile start,” and groups might not see the basecamp until the end of the course, if ever.

-After a welcoming talk, they break into groups of 10-12 participants.
-Each group will start to get to know the others in their “crew” or “patrol” and play some warm up games.
+After a welcoming talk, they break into their groups which will include 10-12 participants.
+Each group will start to get to know the others in their “crew” as they play some warm up games.

-The Instructors help students pack their packs, letting them know what they should take and leave behind.
-Things that aren’t needed are left in a participant’s duffel bag, collected by support staff, and carried back to base camp for safe storage until the end of the course.
-At the end of the course, the child’s bag and a welcome set of clean clothes will await them.
+Instructors will help your child pack their packs, letting them know what they should take and leave behind.
+Things that aren’t needed will be left in their duffel bag, collected by support staff, and carried back to basecamp for safe storage.
+At the end of the course, your child’s bag and a welcome set of clean clothes will await them.

 Outward Bound provides all the equipment your child needs: backpack, sleeping bag, tarp, cooking equipment and first aid.
-The packing list you’ll be sent will let you know exactly what to pack: clothing and a few personal items such as toiletries and a journal and pen.
+The packing list you’ll be sent before the course lets you know exactly what clothing items, shoes, and personal items to pack.

 No Cabins, No Cafeteria

 Outward Bound is expedition-based.
-This means that when students arrive, they pack up a backpack or canoe pack, or organize themselves on a small sailboat, and then they’re off!
+This means that when students arrive, they pack up a backpack, raft, or canoe pack, or organize themselves on a small sailboat, and then they’re off!
 There’s no cabin to return to every night, no cafeteria where meals are cooked.
-Instead, they learn skills of self-sufficiency: how to pack their own pack, navigate, set up a shelter, heat water for hot drinks and cook meals.
-They travel with the same group of 10-12 students and the same two or three Instructors for their entire course.
+Instead, your child when they arrive will learn skills of self-sufficiency: how to pack their own pack, navigate, set up a shelter, heat water for hot drinks, and cook meals.
+They’ll travel with the same group of 10-12 peers and the same two or three Instructors for their entire course.

-For example, on the Pinelands and Water Gap Canoeing course, students learn basic paddling skills on a lake, and then load gear into canoes to expedition down the Delaware River.
-They learn some local ecology and an appreciation of the watersheds they paddle through.
-They leave the Outward Bound Philadelphia base camp on the first day of the course, and return at the end of the course.
+For example, on the Southwest Rafting course, students learn basic paddling skills on the river, and then load gear into rafts to expedition down the Green River.
+They learn some local ecology and an appreciation of the lands and waterways they paddle through.
+They leave the Outward Bound Colorado basecamp in Utah on the first day of the course, and return at the end of the course.
 They travel with all the food and gear they need for the whole expedition.

-Your child will have fun, but fun is only part of the purpose.
+While fun is one of our top priorities for our summer courses, it’s only part of the purpose.
 When you send your child on a course, you can expect them to be challenged and to learn responsibility through natural consequences.
 They’ll work with a team of fellow students to set the trail for the day, navigate via paddle or backpack, to set up camp and organize their meals.
 They’ll learn about themselves as individuals who are part of a greater whole, traveling through wilderness.
-They’ll learn that if the group doesn’t set up their tarp, they will get wet if it rains.
+They’ll learn that if the group doesn’t set up their tarp, they’ll get wet if it rains.
 They’ll learn that cooking a meal together takes coordination, and that it can be satisfying when the whole, hungry group heartily appreciates the result!

-Students also learn how to respect and travel responsibly in the wilderness.
-On the Sawatch Range Alpine Backpacking course in Colorado, students learn the art of traveling lightly in the mountains as they explore beautiful mountain scenery, navigate through forest and mountains, and attempt a peak ascent.
-They’ll learn Leave No Trace backcountry ethics, to minimize impact on the environment.
+Students also learn how to respect and travel responsibly in the outdoors.
+They’ll learn the art of traveling lightly and minimizing their impact on the environment as they explore beautiful scenery, navigate through forest, paddle through waterways, and attempt peak ascents.

 Challenge + Fun